jaredszajkowski/finm32900_project_group6/README.md

 * Data sources: CRSP and Compustat
 * Citation: KELLY, B. and PRUITT, S. (2013), Market Expectations in the Cross-Section of Present Values.
 THE JOURNAL OF FINANCE, 68: 1721-1756. https://doi.org/10.1111/jofi.12060

+### Specifics From The Paper

+From the paper:

+> E. Data
+Our central empirical analysis examines market return and cash flow growth predictability by applying PLS to different cross-sections of valuation ratios.
+We use book-to-market ratios for Fama and French’s (1993) size- and value- sorted portfolios (in which U.S. stocks are divided into 6, 25, or 100 portfolios).
+Data files from Ken French’s website report monthly portfolio-level market equity value and annual portfolio book equity value, which we use to construct a monthly panel of portfolio book-to-market ratios.
+A book-to-market ratio in month t uses a portfolio’s total market capitalization at the end of month t and the latest observable annual book equity total for the portfolio.
+We assume that portfolio book equity in calendar year Y becomes observable after June of year Y + 1 following Fama and French (1993).

+We also consider a variety of alternative value ratio panels.
+First, we explore the usefulness of individual stock-level value ratios data for predicting future market returns.
+We also consider price-dividend ratios for size- and value- sorted portfolios in place of book-to-market ratios.
+Finally, we take our analysis to international data, using the country-level portfolio valuation ratios of Fama and French (1998).

+Our focus is on the 1930 to 2010 sample for U.S. data.17 The international sample is available from 1975 to 2010.
+U.S. market returns and dividend growth are for the CRSP value-weighted index.
+Individual stock data are from CRSP and Compustat.
+U.S. and international portfolio data are from Ken French’s website.
+Alternative predictors are from Amit Goyal’s website.

+Then for table 1:

+> Table I
+Market Return Predictions (1930 to 2010)
+We report in-sample and out-of-sample percentage R2 for PLS forecasts of 1-year and 1-month market returns from 1930 to 2010.
+The sets of predictor variables are 6, 25, and 100 book-to- market ratios of size- and value-sorted portfolios.
+Our out-of-sample procedure splits the sample in
+1980, uses the pre-1980 period as a training window, and recursively forecasts returns beginning in January 1980 (results for a wide range of alternative sample splits are shown in Figures 1 and 2).
+We also report p-values of three different in-sample test statistics.
+The first is the asymptotic predictive loading t-statistic from Kelly and Pruitt (2012), denoted “KP” in the table.
+For annual returns, this is calculated on every nonoverlapping set of residuals as described in the text.
+For annual returns we also report Hodrick (1992) and Newey and West (1987) p-values.
+For out-of- sample tests we report p-values for Clark and McCracken’s (2001; denoted “CM” in the table) ENC-NEW encompassing test statistic.
+This tests the null hypothesis of no forecast improvement over the historical mean.
+For annual returns we follow Clark and McCracken (2005) and use
+Newey-West standard errors with 12 lags.

 ## Project Tasks

 ### Project Set Up Tasks